thecyman/Db2onCloud/getting-started.md

 ### Installing Db2 command-line clients and drivers on your computer
 {: #connect_apps}

 In most cases, users tend to use only the REST API, or install drivers for a framework, for example, with Python's `pip` command.
+(In MacOS, you must use `pip` with the `--no-cache-dir` option.
+See instructions below for details.)
 {: shortdesc}

 <!-- Drivers on site are broken so taking out this one -Simon.
 1. Download the [driver package ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://www.ibm.com/support/knowledgecenter/SS6NHC/com.ibm.swg.im.dashdb.doc/connecting/connect_driver_package.html){:new_window} from the Connection info page of the {{site.data.keyword.Db2_on_Cloud_short}} web console.-->